alexvarko/weather-api/README.md

 A TypeScript-based Weather API application that allows users to subscribe to weather updates for their chosen city.
 Users can receive updates via email at their preferred frequency (hourly or daily).

+Weather Api has been deployed on Render and is available at: https://weather-api-xqe7.onrender.com

+You can also subscribe to weather updates on a website that uses this API: https://weather-api-webclient-v0-0-1.onrender.com

 ## Table of Contents

 - [Features](#features)